Yetzyow/Yetzyow-Trademark-Declaration/README.md

 ---

 ## Printed Publications
 All academic, creative, ludological, musical, and cinematic printed publications authored under the name **Yetzyow** are hereby declared as part of the trademark identity.
-This includes books, articles, journals, scores, scripts, and conference proceedings published in the **United Kingdom and the United States**.
+This includes books, articles, journals, scores, scripts, and conference proceedings published in the **United States**.

 ---

 ## Statement of Intent
 This declaration is timestamped and published in this repository to serve as a public record of intent and lifelong commitment.
-It establishes **Yetzyow** as a protected identity across academic, creative, entertainment, musical, and cinematic domains in both the **United Kingdom and the United States**, ensuring recognition and continuity for future generations.
+It establishes **Yetzyow** as a protected identity across academic, creative, entertainment, musical, and cinematic domains in the **United States**, ensuring recognition and continuity for future generations.

 ---

 **Signed:**
 Yetzirah Mihael Litzow Díaz
 (Trademark Identity: Yetzyow)
-**Date:** 2025-11-19
+**Date (U.S. CST):** 2025-11-19